QirimliBey/taskManager/README.md

 **TASKINATOR** is an application the case of which is to help to manage your projects.

-This project management tool can be helpful for companies, developers group etc.
+This project management tool can be helpful for companies, developers groups etc.